Models

 Because an order has many items, the items field in the Order model is repeated (indicated by [] after the model name), whereas an item belongs to a single order, so the order field in the OrderItem model is not repeated.
 In one-to-many relationships the belongs to side must be defined, whereas the has many side is optional.

 Another common type of relationship in data modelling is many to many.
 Many to many relationships are a little bit more complex than one to many relationships as they require an intermediary model.
-The intermediary model is just a normal model that is used to join the two models that should have a many-to-many relationship together.
+The intermediary model is just a normal model that is used to join two models together.

 A simple example of a many to many relationship is products and tags, where a product can have many tags and a tag can be applied to many products.
 This would be modelled in a Keel schema using the following three models.